Frequently Asked Questions

 What hospitals do we use?

-For emergency room visits we recommend Baystate, Mercy, Wing, Marylane and Cooley Dickinson Hospital.
+For emergency room visits we recommend Baystate Medical Center, Mercy, Baystate Wing, and Baystate Mary Lane Hospital.
 Please ask the office or MD on call which one we recommend for a particular medical issue (It is your responsibility to be aware of which hospitals your insurance covers).

 Can I complete my registration forms before I go to my doctor’s office?